How to Make Old-Fashioned Caramel Apples

 Dip It Good

-- Wipe down each apple one more time before dipping to remove any condensation from the fridge.
+- Working one at a time, wipe down an apple once more with a dry towel to remove any condensation from the fridge.

 - Holding the craft stick, dip the apple into the warm caramel, turning it for even coverage.